LinkedIn is the leading B2B and professional networking site, especially for social media marketers.

 When You’re Establishing a Personal Brand

-It’s a great use of LinkedIn, whether you’re happily employed and just want to be a stand-out name in the industry or you want to start a freelance or agency career.
-Anyone can benefit from building a personal brand long-term, regardless of their immediate employment status or goals.
+Whether you’re happily employed and just want to be a stand-out name in the industry, LinkedIn is a great choice.
+Everyone can benefit from building a personal brand long-term, regardless of their immediate employment status or goals.

 The ability to see how many people are viewing your profile (and who!) over an extended period of time can also make it easier to assess performance, potential reach, and visibility.

-If this is a goal you’re actively pursuing, it’s worth investing in. $29.99 a month is a relatively low cost for some extra insights that may make your efforts more effective.
+If this is a goal you’re actively pursuing, it’s worth testing the Career Plan.
+It's a relatively low investment for some extra insights that may make your efforts more effective.

-LinkedIn Premium is not a necessity— the free version of LinkedIn won’t keep you from applying for jobs, building a brand, or getting basic insights like who has viewed your profile in the past few days.
+LinkedIn Premium is not a necessity— with the free version of LinkedIn you can still apply for jobs, build a brand and get basic insights on who has viewed your profile in the past few days.

-The Premium account, however, can be beyond worth it in the instances that we’ve discussed above.
-It just comes down to how you’re using the platform, what features you need, and how you can benefit.
+However, the Premium plans offer a great return on investment in the situations we discussed above.
+It comes down to how you’re using the platform, what features you need, and how you can benefit.

-Looking for more ways to improve your LinkedIn marketing efforts and strategy, either for your own brand or your clients’?
-Check out our LinkedIn Marketing Course here!
+Looking for more ways to improve your LinkedIn marketing efforts and strategy, either for your own brand or your clients?
+Check out our social media marketing plans here.